NadeemNicoR/TeamProjects/docs/_posts/2019-07-02-ISEE-2019-Reflections & Play Store Entry.md

 ## Benefits of team work

-- Our different nationalities influenced our way of thinking and this was reflected in our approach contributions in order to solve the same problem so that our team could always find good and interesting solutions.
+- Our different nationalities influenced our way of thinking and this was reflected in our different approaches to solve the same problem which led our team to always finding good and interesting solutions.

-- The fact that we were working within a team allowed as to learn faster from the experience of other teammates.
+- The fact that we were working within a team allowed us to learn faster from the experience of other teammates.

-- The different backgrounds were translated into a variety of strengths, which made as a better team.
+- Diversity in technical backgrounds was translated into a variety of strengths which in turn made us a better team.

-- The fact that none of us had high programming skills, increased the douses of complexness of the project, which some times was stressing for the team, and we all learned together how to deal with those situations.
+- The fact that none of us had high programming skills increased the dose of complexity of the project, which sometimes was stressful for the team and we all learned together how to deal with those situations.

-- We also learned that trust among teammates is important in order to be able of giving useful feedback to each other.
+- We also learned that trust among teammates is important and how to give and take constructive criticism in order to give useful feedback to each other.

 - The regular meetings are important to increase the development speed of the team, getting together for reasons not related to the project is also important for this manner.